 - Content that a reasonable citizen may not consider to maintain the dignity and decorum appropriate for RCO.

 Oversight and Monitoring

-RCO's Web manager shall establish procedures to monitor the implementation and continuing oversight of this policy.
-These procedures shall include:
+RCO’s Web manager shall establish procedures to monitor the implementation and continuing oversight of this policy.
+These procedures shall include the following:

-1. A process for review of all new requests for external content links from an RCO Web page to another Web page to ensure compliance with this policy before granting the request; and
+- A process for review of all new requests for external content links from an RCO Web page to another Web page to ensure compliance with this policy before granting the request

-2. A quarterly review of not less than ten (10) percent or a quantity of fifty (50) of the then current direct external content links from RCO's Web site, whichever is less, to ensure that such links still comply with this policy.
+- A quarterly review of not less than 10 percent or a quantity of 50 of the then current direct external content links from RCO’s Web site, whichever is less, to ensure that such links still comply with this policy.

 Removal of Content

 RCO reserves the right, at its sole discretion; to withdraw external content that otherwise meets its guidelines.
-This discretion may be exercised if RCO becomes aware, receives claims or allegations, or has reason to inquire whether the content refers or links the viewer to content not on RCO's Web site that is either in violation of any of the above listed guidelines, except No. 10, or would be reasonably likely to offend a reasonable citizen.
+This discretion may be exercised if RCO becomes aware, receives claims or allegations, or has reason to inquire whether the content refers or links the viewer to content not on RCO’s Web site that is either in violation of any of the above listed guidelines (except claims of efficacy, suitability, desirability, or other non-objective statements about businesses, products, or services), or would be reasonably likely to offend a reasonable citizen.
 Withdrawal of content on these bases will be permitted whether or not RCO is legally obligated to act upon any information of which it is aware.